This is a two-module interactive workshop that includes lessons, discussions, exercises, and intensive group work. Each module is 4 hours.

-Module one – The basics of scientific articles | Andrea Rossi
+Module 1 – The basics of peer-reviewed articles (Andrea Rossi)

-- The environment of scientific communication
+- The environment of scientific communication in medicine

-- The reader-centred approach
+- The reader-centred approach to writing

-- Organising your writing projects
+Module 2 – Organising your writing projects (Phil Leventhal)

 Participants need to be familiar with the basics of clinical research and medical writing.